 I was more tempted by their starters than mains.
 On one visit, we tried a sharing plate of starters with spring rolls, fresh rolls, battered shrimp, calamari rings and hoi sin sauce, sweet chilli dip and a pot of spicy tomato and cucumber salad.

-The shrimp were the most popular thing on the plate; a couple of satisfying, tender bites inside crispy batter.
-I’d have them again on their own.
-The fresh roll halves were disappointing; there were only two small shrimp in the whole thing and neither were in my half, which was mainly noodles.
-Everything else was average, nothing bad, but I much prefer the similar Thai starter sharing plate at Yam Yam.
+The shrimp were the most popular thing on the plate; a couple of satisfying, tender bites in crispy batter.
+The fresh roll halves were disappointing and mainly contained noodles.
+Everything else was just average; I much prefer the similar Thai starter sharing plate at Yam Yam.

 There are lots of crisp salads and bright, fragrant curries.
-The yellow curry (Com Cari Vang) with shrimp, carrot, peppers, bamboo shoots and rice was well presented, and a big portion.
+The yellow curry (Com Cari Vang) with shrimp, carrot, peppers, bamboo shoots and rice was well presented, mild but still warming.

-On another visit, I had the wonton salad; a large, fiery bowl of warm glass noodles, cabbage, carrots and beansprouts spiced with coriander and ginger, and topped with five soft wonton dumplings with a meaty pork and basil filling.
-It was hot, comforting and very tasty, but the huge portion was too much.
+On another visit I had the wonton salad; a large, fiery bowl of warm glass noodles, cabbage, carrots and beansprouts spiced with coriander and ginger, topped with five soft wonton dumplings with a meaty pork and basil filling.
+It was hot, comforting and very tasty, but not enough so for me to make it through the huge portion.

 Veggies – It doesn’t say so on the menu, but you can get a tofu version of the pad thai and quite a few other dishes if you ask.

-The homemade iced teas, especially the ginger one, are really tasty and refreshing Or at least they were on my first visit.
-The next time, mine was very, very sweet, even for my sweet tooth.
+The homemade iced teas, especially the ginger one, were so tasty and refreshing on my first visit.
+The next time they seemed to mainly contain sugar.